 The OriginalFormatBox contains the four character code of the original un-transformed sample entry.

-In 8.15.2 revise
+In 8.15.2 change

 A restricted sample entry is defined as a sample entry on which the following transformation procedure has been applied:

+The four character code of the sample entry is replaced by a new sample entry code 'resv' meaning restricted video.

+A RestrictedSchemeInfoBox is added to the sample description, leaving all other boxes unmodified.

+The original sample entry type is stored within an OriginalFormatBox contained in the RestrictedSchemeInfoBox.

+to

+A restricted sample entry is defined as a sample entry on which the following transformation procedure has been applied:

-The four character code of the sample entry is replaced by a new sample entry code as defined in table X below.
+The four character code of the sample entry is replaced by a sample entry code as defined in Table XX below.

 A RestrictedSchemeInfoBox is added to the sample entry, leaving all other boxes unmodified.